Debasish7ripathy/OpenJobApplier/readme.md

 4. **Email Sending**: The application will process the job descriptions, generate the necessary data, and send application emails to the specified addresses.

 ## Configuration
-- **Resume Attachment**: Ensure your resume file is named `Resume_Debasish_Research.pdf` and is located in the project directory.
+- **Resume Attachment**: Ensure your resume file is named `Resume_yourname_role.pdf` and is located in the project directory.
 Update the file path in the code if your resume is named differently or located elsewhere.
 - **AI Model Configuration**: The application uses a generative AI model to process input data.
 Ensure you have a valid API key for the `google-generativeai` library and that it is correctly configured in the application code.

 ## Troubleshooting